marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iv.md

 const users = db.get("users");
 ```

 Since I didn't change the name of the exported variable everything worked just fine.
-I could now see the logging in the console and promptly removed that statment.
+I could now see the logging in the console and promptly removed that statement.

 Still that didn't explain why my test where passing, because I still had a hunch that they were not running properly.
 I changed my delete test into this: